 Skip to main content

-Publishing is the final step in the content lifecycle, moving finalized content from your Content Library to an external platform.
+Publishing is the final step in the content lifecycle, moving a finalized draft from your Content Library to an external platform.
 WriterzRoom supports direct publishing to seven platforms without leaving the product.
+Navigate to Publishing in the left sidebar to access platform connections and publishing history.

 Connected Platforms